rgolubtsov/dotfiles/archlinux/README.md

 <hostname> systemd: Stopped dhcpcd on all interfaces.
 ```

-Setting the DNS server IP address as on the router:
+Set a DNS server IP address as on the router:

 ```
 $ sudo su -